guilhemmarchand/trackme/docs/userguide.rst

 TrackMe stores the vaste majority for its content in many KVstore collections.

-Using the :ref:`Backup and Restore endpoints` from the API, backups are taken automatically on a schedule basis, can be taken on demand and restored if it is required.
+Using the :ref:`Backup and Restore endpoints` from the API, backups are taken automatically on a scheduled basis, can be taken on demand and restored if necessary.

 **Backups are stored a compressed tarball archive, stored in the "backup" directory of the TrackMe application on the search head(s):**